ZirwesSecurity/LinuxSecurity/SecuringSSH.md

 # Optionally, add a "Match" block (should always be put at the very end of sshd_config because the indentations used below
 # are ignored and simply everything after the "Match" line and before the next "Match" line is considered part of the
-# Match block).
+# Match block!).
 This example overwrites the settings above for any login for the specified user
 # from the specified IP.
 Any number of "match" conditions can be put into the first line (here: user name and IP)
 # Example use case: default settings above only allow public key for the user from any IP, but if the connection comes from
 # the local network, also optionally allow password.